 The regulatory requirements that will govern any novel genome editing product candidates we develop are not entirely clear and may change.
-Within the broader genomic medicine field, we are aware of a limited number of gene therapy products that have received marketing authorization from the European Commission, and no gene therapy products have received marketing approval in the United States.
+Within the broader genomic medicine field, we are aware of a limited number of gene therapy products that have received marketing authorization from the FDA and the European Commission.
 Even with respect to more established products that fit into the categories of gene therapies or cell therapies, the regulatory landscape is still developing.
 Regulatory requirements governing gene therapy products and cell therapy products have changed frequently and will likely continue to change in the future.
 Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulation of existing gene therapy products and cell therapy products.
 For example, in the United States, the FDA has established the Office of Tissues and Advanced Therapies within its Center for Biologics Evaluation and Research ("CBER") to consolidate the review of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its review.
 Gene therapy clinical trials are also subject to review and oversight by an institutional biosafety committee ("IBC"), a local institutional committee that reviews and oversees basic and clinical research conducted at the institution participating in the clinical trial.
-Gene therapy clinical trials conducted at institutions that receive funding for recombinant DNA research the clinical trial.
-Gene therapy clinical trials conducted at institutions that receive funding for recombinant DINA research from the United States National Institutes of Health (the "NIH") are also subject to review by the NIH Office of Biotechnology Activities' Recombinant DNA Advisory Committee.
+Gene therapy clinical trials conducted at institutions that receive funding for recombinant DNA research from the United States National Institutes of Health (the "NIH") are also subject to review by the NIH Office of Biotechnology Activities' Recombinant DNA Advisory Committee.
 Although the FDA decides whether individual gene therapy protocols may proceed, the review process and determinations of other reviewing bodies can impede or delay the initiation of a clinical trial, even if the FDA has reviewed the trial and approved its initiation.
 The same applies in the European Union.
 The EMA's Committee for Advanced Therapies ("CAT") is responsible for assessing the quality, safety, and efficacy of advanced-therapy medicinal products.
 The role of the CAT is to prepare a draft opinion on an application for marketing authorization for a gene therapy medicinal candidate that is submitted to the EMA.
 In the European Union, the development and evaluation of a gene therapy medicinal product must be considered in the context of the relevant European Union guidelines.
 The EMA may issue new guidelines concerning the development and marketing authorization for gene therapy medicinal products and require that we comply with these new guidelines.
 As a result, the procedures and standards applied to gene therapy products and cell therapy products may be applied to any CRISPR product candidates we may develop, but that remains uncertain at this point.